Virtual Machine Migration

 **NOTE**

-All VM migration types (cold, live, and evacuation) require source and destination hosts to run the same operating system version and KVM version.
+Live migration and VM evacuation require source and destination hosts to run the same operating system version and KVM version. **Cold migration** additionally supports a one-way Ubuntu-to-Platform9-OS path; see [Cross-OS Cold Migration: Ubuntu Hosts to Platform9 OS Hosts](#cross-os-cold-migration-ubuntu-hosts-to-platform9-os-hosts) below.

 {% endhint %}